 Electronic proposals will be received via Parity® on behalf of County Commissioners of Washington County (the "County") by the Chief Financial Officer of Washington County, Maryland (the "CFO"), at Room 304, 100 West Washington Street, Hagerstown, Maryland 21740 until 10:30 a.m.
-Prevailing Eastern Time on Tuesday, May 12, 2015 (the "Bid Date", unless postponed as described in this Notice of Sale) for the purchase of all (but not less than all) of the Public Improvement Bonds of 2015 (the "Public Improvement Bonds") and until 10:45 a.m.
-Prevailing Eastern Time for the purchase of all (but not less than all) of the Consolidated Public Improvement Refunding Bonds of 2015 (the "Refunding Bonds") (collectively, the Public Improvement Bonds and the Refunding Bonds are herein sometimes referred to as the "Bonds") of the County.
+Prevailing Eastern Time on Tuesday, May 3, 2016 (the "Bid Date", unless postponed as described in this Notice of Sale) for the purchase of all (but not less than all) of the Public Improvement Bonds of 2016 (the "Public Improvement Bonds") and until 10:45 a.m.
+Prevailing Eastern Time for the purchase of all (but not less than all) of the Refunding Bonds of 2016 (the "Refunding Bonds") (collectively, the Public Improvement Bonds and the Refunding Bonds are herein sometimes referred to as the "Bonds") of the County.
 The Bonds will be dated their date of delivery.
-Interest on the Public Improvement Bonds will be payable on January 1, 2016, and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption.
-Interest on the Refunding Bonds will be payable on July1, 2015, and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption.
-The Public Improvement Bonds are issued under the provisions of Chapter 392 of the Laws of Maryland of 2007 ("Chapter 392"), Chapter 60 of the Laws of Maryland of 2013 ("Chapter 60"), and Title 6 of the Code of Public Local Laws of Washington County, Maryland (2007), as amended (the "Water and Sewer Act"), as applicable.
-The Refunding Bonds are issued under the provisions of Chapter 288 of the Laws of Maryland of 1992 ("Chapter 288"), Chapter 87 of the Laws of Maryland of 1995 ("Chapter 87"), Chapter 110 of the Laws of Maryland of 1999, as amended ("Chapter 110"), Chapter 205 of the Laws of Maryland of 2004 ("Chapter 205"), Section 19-207 of the Local Government Article of the Annotated Code of Maryland, as amended (the "Refunding Act"), and Section 19-101 of the Local Government Article of the Annotated Code of Maryland (the "Consolidation Act"), as applicable.
-Both series of the Bonds are issued in accordance with a Resolution adopted by the Board of County Commissioners of Washington County (the "Board") on April 14, 2015.
+Interest on the Public Improvement Bonds will be payable on January 1, 2017, and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption.
+Interest on the Refunding Bonds will be payable on July 1, 2016, and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption.
+The Public Improvement Bonds are issued under the provisions of Chapter 60 of the Laws of Maryland of 2013 ("Chapter 60") and Title 6 of the Code of Public Local Laws of Washington County, Maryland (2007), as amended (the "Water and Sewer Act"), as applicable.
+The Refunding Bonds are issued under the provisions of Chapter 205 of the Laws of Maryland of 2004 ("Chapter 205"), Chapter 392 of the Laws of Maryland of 2007 ("Chapter 392"), Title 6 of the Code of Public Local Laws of Washington County, Maryland (2007), as amended (the "Water and Sewer Act"), and Section 19-207 of the Local Government Article of the Annotated Code of Maryland, as amended (the "Refunding Act"), as applicable.
+Both series of the Bonds are issued in accordance with a Resolution adopted by the Board of County Commissioners of Washington County (the "Board") on April 12, 2016.